 Patient Candace Leibert is a 67-year-old retired institutional bond trader.
 She moved to Arizona from Connecticut twenty years ago.
 Candace is married to her husband Jack with whom she shares two stepsons and a grandson.

 Candace has always had a love of sports.
 By the age of four, she was waterskiing, snow skiing, and taking ballet classes.
 In grammar school, she added tennis and sailing to her activities.
 In high school, she added ice hockey, rowing, and fencing.
 As an adult living in snow country, she included platform tennis with her winter sports.
-She played several sports competitively, with the obligatory injuries.
-Arthritis set in in her 30s, and as well, and errant kneecap.
+She played several sports competitively that also came with the obligatory injuries.
+Arthritis set in in her 30s along with an errant kneecap.

 Total Knee Replacement Surgery for Knee Arthritis